ahoys/universal-app-template/README.md

 - FontAwesome support
 - Cookie handling

-## Custom configs or launch parameters
-You can find all the available configs from config.default.json (do not edit the file).

-If you want to override some setting, create a new file "src/configs/config.custom.json" and use it to override config.default.json values.
-You can override them all or just some specific setting.
-The config.custom.json file should not be shared via Git.

-You can also use launch parameters.
-All settings you can find from config.default.json can be overridden with a launch parameter.
-For example if you want to change the server port (server.port in config.default.json), the parameter would be SERVER_PORT=something.
-REST host parameter would be REST_HOST=something.

 ## Installation
 Run "npm i" and that's pretty much it.
 You may need to configure your IDE to fully support Flow and linting.
 - Development server: "npm start"